HomeSite Map

 The lyrics they chose have a direct link with their love for the literary works of Lewis Carroll.
 The phrase, "Love, love me do" is straight from the Lewis Carroll era, such as "Alice, Stop daydreaming, do!"
 Lennon's obsession with Carroll continues to materialize throughout his Beatles songwriting career, such as in later works like "Lucy In The Sky With Diamonds" and "I Am The Walrus."
 In Mark Lewisohn's book "Tune In," the author suggests that the title "Love Me Do" may have "been inspired by the Elvis film 'Love Me Tender' (shown in Liverpool in 1957) or from music press ads for a record actually called 'Love Me Do' released in Britain in February 1957."
 Lewisohn admits that these influences are probably "subliminal at best," but it still makes for interesting speculation.

 Back in 1958, the song was in the key of A major and played in a rhythm similar in style to their then hero Buddy Holly, so we can speculate the verses being performed by John and Paul on the back porch of Lennon's "Mendips" home with a tempo similar to Buddy Holly's "Maybe Baby."
-It was also at this point that John apparantly contributed the simple bridge to the song ("Someone to love, somebody new..."), Lennon stating in 1971, "I think I had something to do with the middle."
-As seen on Paul's early handwritten lyric sheet (shown below), John's bridge apparently comprised a twice repeated "Someone to love / someone like you," the phrase "somebody new" being inserted sometime before their first recording session for the song on June 6th, 1962.

 Although Lennon and McCartney became very prolific as songwriters shortly after they met, filling a school excersize book with original songs they had written, their attention turned to perfecting cover songs they thought their audiences would enjoy once the popularity of The Beatles started to grow.
 However, when their manager Brian Epstein sent a telegram to The Beatles in Hamburg, Germany, on May 9th, 1962, stating that he had secured a recording contract for them with EMI, including encouragement to "rehearse new material," John and Paul took this to mean they needed to resume their songwriting.
 Considering "Love Me Do" as the best of their early songs, they decided to revamp the song in preperation for their June 6th, 1962, recording session.

 Being that four years had passed since they originally composed "Love Me Do," they decided to interject some of their more recent influences.
-They lowered the key to G major and slowed the tempo somewhat to give it a more bluesy feel. "'Love Me Do' was us trying to do the blues," Paul stated in Mark Lewisohn's "The Beatles Recording Sessions."
+They lowered the key to G major and slowed the tempo somewhat to give it a more bluesy feel. "'Love Me Do' was us trying to do the blues," McCartney stated in Mark Lewisohn's "The Beatles Recording Sessions."
 "It came out whiter because it always does.
 We're white and we were just young Liverpool musicians.
 We didn't have any finesse to be able to actually sound black.
 But 'Love Me Do' was probably the first bluesy thing we tried to do."

-The blues sound of a "dockside harmonica," as Ian MacDonald describes it in his book "Revolution In The Head," was added to the song as well, this being heard by artists like James Ray and on Bruce Channel's recent hit "Hey!
+The blues sound of a "dockside harmonica," as Ian MacDonald describes the sound in his book "Revolution In The Head," was added to the song as well, this being heard by artists like James Ray and on Bruce Channel's recent hit "Hey!
 Baby."
 In 1963, John explained their revamping of "Love Me Do" to Melody Maker: "It was just after 'Hey!
 Baby' came out - we were hoping to be the first British group to use harmonica on record."
-"Hey!
+The song "Hey!
 Baby" was released in December of 1961, which dates John's incorporation of the harmonica into this 1958 Lennon / McCartney composition to early 1962, as Paul explains in his book "The Lyrics": "John came up with this riff, the little harmonica riff.
 It's so simple.
 There's nothing to it; it's a will-o'-the-wisp song.
 But there's a terrific sense of longing in the bridge which, combined with that harmonica, touches the soul in some way."

 Revamping the song meant rehearsals, these being done during their performance residencies in Hamburg whenever they had some spare time.
 Their current drummer Pete Best remembers a suggestion he made for the arrangement: "The idea was to make the middle-eight different from the rest of the tune, and I said, 'OK, we put the skip beat in.'"
-Mark Lewisohn's book "Tune In" explains: "The 'skip beat' was a fluctuation in tempo, an acceleration to lead into the vocal bridge and again later, before the instrumental middle-eight.
+Mark Lewisohn's 2013 book "Tune In" explains: "The 'skip beat' was a fluctuation in tempo, an acceleration to lead into the vocal bridge and again later, before the instrumental middle-eight.
 It was a strange idea, but must have sounded good enough in the moment for John and Paul to accept."
 This "skip beat" can be heard on the June 6th, 1962 recording of the song detailed below and, as history reveals, may in and of itself be the ultimate reason for Pete Best's ouster from the band, as we'll also see below.

 Recording History